-- 3. Driveway and curb cut spacing on a single property shall be a minimum of 42 feet with the following exception: - a.
-Lots equal to or less than forty-two (42) feet wide shall be limited to one (1) driveway and curb cut.
+- 3. Driveway and curb cut spacing on a single property shall be a minimum of 42 feet with the following exception: - a.Lots equal to or less than forty-two (42) feet wide shall be exempt from driveway spacing requirements limited to one (1) driveway and curb cut.